-The marketing team sought my help to develop topical content tools that would appeal across generations.
-Because, they know it's essential to sustain current audience engagement while attracting new, younger audiences.
+The marketing team sought my help to develop topical content tools that would appeal across generations and communication preferences.
+They know it's essential to sustain current audience engagement while attracting new, younger audiences.

-We identified how all the organization's audiences want to improve family programs, volunteer cultivation, and leadership development.
-But the various age groups prefer different approaches to communication.
+We identified how both the older and younger audiences want to improve family programs, volunteer cultivation, and leadership development.

-Working with content developed by expert speakers and authors, I wrote and adapted short manuscripts to be published in two formats—digital downloads and printed mini-books—that could deliver actionable ideas and be read in one sitting.
+Then, working with content developed by expert speakers and authors, I wrote and adapted short manuscripts to be published in two formats: digital downloads and printed mini-books.
+These tools deliver actionable ideas that are easy to read in one sitting.